Problem of Time in Slightly Inhomogeneous Cosmology: Introduction

-I next name the remaining PoT facets; see the Section ascribed to each for the facet's meaning plus the specific example of that facet in slightly inhomogeneous cosmology.
+I next name the remaining PoT facets; see the Section ascribed to each for the facet's meaning plus the specific example of that facet in SIC.
 Constraint Closure \cite{Dirac} (Sec 10), Expression in terms of Beables \cite{ABeables} (Sec 11), Spacetime Relationalism (Sec 12), Foliation Independence (Sec 13) \cite{T73, HKT} and Spacetime Construction \cite{RWR, AM13} (Sec 14).
 Minisuperspace is trivial as regards the Configurational Relationalism, Constraint Closure, Foliation Dependence and Spacetime Construction facets of the PoT.
 On the other hand, RPM is trivial for the Spacetime Relationalism and Construction and Foliation Dependence facets.
-Slightly inhomogeneous cosmology, however, is motivated by having all nine facets non-trivial [I demonstrate the eight of them that occur at the classical level in this Article.]
+SIC, however, is motivated by having all nine facets non-trivial [I demonstrate the eight of them that occur at the classical level in this Article.]
 Thus this model arena serves as the successor of both of minisuperspace and RPM's qualitative insights into the PoT.
-Further successes in resolving this model include: understanding the degrees of freedom count and constraint algebra, and providing a `basis set' of \K beables for this model.
+Further successes with this model include: understanding the degrees of freedom count in terms of the constraint algebraic structure, and establishing a `basis set' of \K beables for this model.
 (In contrast with observables being quantities that {\it are observed}, beables are quantities that just {\it are}.
-This is more appropriate for whichever of Cosmology or closed-system QM \cite{Bell}.)
-Sec 15 conciudes with this work's frontiers, including an outline of these results' quantum counterparts.
+This is more appropriate for whichever of Cosmology or closed-system QM \cite{Bell}.) [\K beables are quantities that commute with a theory's first-class linear constraints; this is as opposed to Dirac beables, which commute with all of a theory's first-class constraints, and thus in particular with GR's quadratic Hamiltonian constraint as well.]